1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 9. The management of the affairs of the Association shall be delegated to a Council consisting of:

-9.1. a Chairman and a Deputy Chairman neither of whom shall be entitled to sit as a representative of any Member Association; and
+9.1. a Chair and a Deputy Chair neither of whom shall be entitled to sit as a representative of any Member Association; and

 9.3. other ordinary Council Members as may be appointed by the Council from time to time at their discretion.
 Such appointments and their mandates and responsibilities to be subject to review and ratification by the Council at least annually.

-11. For the avoidance of doubt, an ordinary Council Member need not be the Chairman or President for the time being of a Member Association.
+11. For the avoidance of doubt, an ordinary Council Member need not be the Chair or President for the time being of a Member Association.

 12. Subject to Rule 16, the ordinary Council Members holding office as such immediately prior to the adoption of these Rules shall be the ordinary Council Members.

-13. Ordinary Council Member or Council Members last appointed by the Member Association shall continue to hold office until such time of notice of a replacement or replacements is given.
+13. Ordinary Council Member or Council Members last appointed by the Member Association shall continue to hold office until such time of notice of a replacement or replacements is given to the Secretary.

-14. Subject to Rule 16, the Chairman and Deputy Chairman holding office as such immediately prior to the adoption of these Rules shall be the Chairman and Deputy Chairman respectively.
-Thereafter, the Chairman and Deputy Chairman shall be appointed bi-annually so that their appointment will have effect from the commencement of the first Meeting of the Council held after 1st April in the year of their appointment.
+14. Subject to Rule 16, the Chair and Deputy Chair holding office as such immediately prior to the adoption of these Rules shall be the Chair and Deputy Chair respectively.
+Thereafter, the Chair and Deputy Chair shall be appointed biannually so that their appointment will have effect from the commencement of the first Meeting of the Council held after 1st April in the year of their appointment.
+The immediate past Chair remains a member of the Council for a period of one year following the end of their term as Chair.

-15. The Chairman and Deputy Chairman shall be appointed by the Council at the meeting of the Council immediately preceding the meeting with effect from which their appointment is to have effect.
+15. The Chair and Deputy Chair shall be appointed by the Council at the meeting of the Council immediately preceding the meeting with effect from which their appointment is to have effect.

-16. The office of a Council Member (including, for the avoidance of doubt, the office of Chairman or Deputy Chairman) shall ipso facto be vacated –
+16. The office of a Council Member (including, for the avoidance of doubt, the office of Chair or Deputy Chair) shall ipso facto be vacated –

 16.1. if he ceases to be eligible to serve as such in accordance with Rule 10;